-The trustees confirm they have complied with the duty in section 4 of the 2006 Charity Act to have due regard to guidance published by the commission regarding public benefit.
+The trustees confirm they have complied with the duty in section 4 of the 2006.
+Charity Act to have due regard to guidance published by the commission regarding public benefit.
 The trustees and governors of each academy recognise that equal opportunities must be an integral part of good practice within the workplace and schools.
 The trust aims to establish equal opportunity in all areas of its activities including creating a working and learning environment in which the contribution and needs of all staff and children are fully valued.

-In Summer 2020 the Trust established a Diversity and Equality Group, chaired by a trustee, with Diversity and Equality Champions from all fifteen academies, central team and board.
-This group is leading work to ensure that all academies and workplaces reflect a vibrant and inclusive ethos which actively values and promotes diversity, community cohesion, and supports pupils and staff to become successful integrated citizens.
+In Summer 2020 the Trust established a Diversity and Equality Group, chaired by a trustee, with Equity Champions from all fifteen academies, central team and board.
+Throughout 2020-21 this group led work to ensure that all schools and workplaces reflect a vibrant and inclusive ethos which actively values and promotes diversity, community cohesion, and supports pupils and staff to become successful integrated citizens who feel a genuine sense of belonging.
 All employees are expected to actively challenge and address discrimination and unconscious bias in structures, systems and the curriculum.